Newsletter

 Climate Control

-Depending on the micro-climate and soils, you should choose a grape varietal best suited for the conditions, a varietal that can achieve higher quality than others (and is in demand).
-For instance, the Rutherford area of the Napa Valley has a warm – hot climate and the soils are perfect for Cabernet Sauvignon.
-On the other hand the Russian River Appellation in Sonoma County is considered to have a cool to warm climate with an abundance of gold ridge soil, a perfect combination for Pinot Noir and high end Chardonnay.
+Depending on the micro-climate and soils, you should choose a grape varietal best suited for the conditions.
+Choose a varietal that can achieve higher quality than others (and is in demand).
+For instance, the Rutherford area of the Napa Valley has a warm – hot climate.
+The soils are perfect for Cabernet Sauvignon.
+On the other hand the Russian River Appellation in Sonoma County is considered to have a cool to warm climate.
+It has an abundance of gold ridge soil, a perfect combination for Pinot Noir and high end Chardonnay.
 This is why both Napa Valley Cabernet and Sonoma County Pinot Noir demand a premium.
-Of course if you wanted to, you could grow Cabernet in the Russian River Appellation and Pinot Noir in Rutherford but it wouldn’t be considered the highest and best use for a vineyard as each varietal thrives in unique conditions, not to mention overall market perception of where they should be grown.
+Of course if you wanted to, you can grow Cabernet in the Russian River Appellation and Pinot Noir in Rutherford.
+But that is not the highest and best use for a vineyard as each varietal thrives in unique conditions.
+Not to mention overall market perception of where they should be grown.
 At this point I’ll throw in the caveat that this is a very general guide because there are always exceptions and I can tell you from experience I’ve had a damn good Russian River Appellation Cabernet Sauvignon.

 Most regions are broken up into Appellations or American Viticultural Areas (AVA).
 The difference from one Appellation to another mostly has to do with unique micro-climates, soils and geographic boundaries.
 Bordeaux varietals like Cabernet Sauvignon prefer a hot climate like in Rutherford, St. Helena, northern Yountville and other nearby Appellations in Napa County, or Alexander Valley in Sonoma county.
 However Pinot Noir and Chardonnay perform more favorably in a cooler climate like Carneros and the Russian River Appellations.